Thyroid hormones: Formulations

 Most people are treated with levothyroxine, or a similar synthetic thyroid hormone.
 Different polymorphs of the compound have different solubilities and potencies.
 Additionally, natural thyroid hormone supplements from the dried thyroids of animals are still available.
 Levothyroxine contains T4 only and is therefore largely ineffective for patients unable to convert T4 to T3.
 These patients may choose to take natural thyroid hormone, as it contains a mixture of T4 and T3, or alternatively supplement with a synthetic T3 treatment.
 In these cases, synthetic liothyronine is preferred due to the potential differences between the natural thyroid products.
 Some studies show that the mixed therapy is beneficial to all patients, but the addition of lyothyronine contains additional side effects and the medication should be evaluated on an individual basis.
 Some natural thyroid hormone brands are FDA approved, but some are not.
 Thyroid hormones are generally well tolerated.
 Thyroid hormones are usually not dangerous for pregnant women or nursing mothers, but should be given under a doctor's supervision.
 In fact, if a woman who is hypothyroid is left untreated, her baby is at a higher risk for birth defects.
 When pregnant, a woman with a low-functioning thyroid will also need to increase her dosage of thyroid hormone.
 One exception is that thyroid hormones may aggravate heart conditions, especially in older patients; therefore, doctors may start these patients on a lower dose and work up to a larger one to avoid risk of heart attack.

 Thyroid metabolism

 Central

 Thyroid hormones (T4 and T3) are produced by the follicular cells of the thyroid gland and are regulated by TSH made by the thyrotropes of the anterior pituitary gland.
 The effects of T4 in vivo are mediated via T3 (T4 is converted to T3 in target tissues).
-T3 is three to five times as active than T4.
+T3 is three to five times more active than T4.

-Thyroxine (3,5,3′,5′-tetraiodothyronine) is produced by follicular cells of the thyroid gland.
-It is produced as the precursor thyroglobulin (this is not the same as thyroxine-binding globulin (TBG)), which is cleaved by enzymes to produce active T4.
+T4, Thyroxine (3,5,3′,5′-tetraiodothyronine), is produced by follicular cells of the thyroid gland.
+It is produced from the precursor thyroglobulin (this is not the same as thyroxine-binding globulin (TBG)), which is cleaved by enzymes to produce active T4.

 The steps in this process are as follows: